 Gastronomy & Wine

 Of course, your choices are not merely limited to tapas in Ezcaray, mouthwatering as they are.
-The region’s gastronomy benefits from the wealth of fruit and vegetables grown in local market gardens, in addition to an abundance of meat and game and fresh fish – both from the Atlantic and rivers.
+The region’s gastronomy benefits from abundant fruit and vegetables grown in local market gardens, abundant meat and game, and fresh fish from the Atlantic and rivers.
 The most iconic local dish is solomillo al vino de Rioja, beefsteak macerated in red Rioja and brandy and cooked with shallots and mushrooms.
 Utterly delicious when paired with a velvety Rioja Gran Reserva.
 Meat lovers also swoon over the signature lamb dish of lechazo asado or cordero lechal asado, a young milk-fed lamb rubbed with garlic and roasted in a hot wood-fired oven until tender – the flavors are unsurpassed.
-Fresh seafood also features prominently on local menus, particularly trout and freshwater crayfish from local rivers, and Atlantic hake (merluza) and Bacalao (salted cod) from the Atlantic.
-So if you’ll forgive the cliché, you are spoiled for choice in Ezcaray.

 Tempranillo is the mainstay of red Rioja, producing wines of unparalleled velvety complexity with bottle age.
 Rioja has a strict hierarchy – young wines are in their first or second years, delightfully fresh and fruity wines for early consumption.
 Crianzas must have matured into their third year, while Reservas and Gran Reservas pay homage to the best vintages.
 However, some producers avoid the official classification, making wines in a more powerful, concentrated style that eschews long aging in American oak.
 Thankfully, there are enough styles to please everyone; these are wines that beg to be served alongside Rioja’s splendidly diverse gastronomy.